kevindeleon/kevindeleon.github.io/_posts/2010-07-25-tutorial-installing-bugzilla-on-fedora-11-centos-5.markdown

 - tutorial
 tags: []
 ---
 So a buddy of mine, <a href="http://www.linkedin.com/pub/charles-glisan/">Charlie Glisan</a>, was having issues installing Bugzilla on Fedora 11 and CentOS 5 a while back.
 After hours of strife, and finally getting the software up and running, he decided he would write detailed instructions on how to accomplish the install.
-He doesn't have a blog himself and thought that it might be helpful to others out there that are trying to accomplish the same goal to have the instructions available, so he asked if I would like to post the instructions on my blog.
+He doesn&rsquo;t have a blog himself and thought that it might be helpful to others out there that are trying to accomplish the same goal to have the instructions available, so he asked if I would like to post the instructions on my blog.

 I am always a fan of finding helpful information out on the interwebs, so I am posting his instructions, verbatim, in hopes that they are helpful to a few struggling souls.
 If you have any questions, or find errors, please post them in the comments below and we will try to get to them as quickly as possible.